dreamportdev/Osdev-Notes/Build_Process/Overview.md

 ## Linking Object Files Together
 The GCC Linker (ld) and the compatable clang linker (lld.ld) can accept linker scripts.
 These describe the layout of the final executable to the linker: what things go where, with what alignment and permissions.
-Ultimately this file is what's loaded by the bootloader, so these details can be important.
+Ultimately this file is what's loaded by the bootloader, so these details are be important.
+More so than they would be in a regular program.

 These are their own topic, and have a file dedicated to them [here](Build_Process/LinkerScripts.md).
 You likely havent used these when building userspace programs, as your compiler/os installation provides a default one.
 However since we're building a freestanding program (the kernel) we need to be explicit about these things.

 To use a linker script you add `-T script_name_here.ld` to the linker command.

 Outside of linker scripts, the linking process goes as you'd expect:

 ```sh
 $(LD) $(OBJS) -o output_filename_here.elf -nostdlib -static -pie --no-dynamic-linker
 ```